 EFI is the starting point for a European standard for defining and communicating energy flexibility.
-As of this writing its successor is at its final draft stage in standardization within CEN/CENELEC TC205 Working Group 18 to become EN 50491-12-2.
+As of this writing its successor has just been published as EN 50491-12-2.
 It is positioned within the M/490 European Flexibility Architecture as the S2 interface, where it defines the communication between the Customer Energy Manager (CEM) and the Resource Manager that represent devices that provide energy flexibility and provide conversion to native protocols of those devices.

-Figure 2.5: Standard EN 504910-12-2 is positioned at the S2 interface in the M/490 Flexibility Functional Architecture between the CEM and the Resource Manager.
+Figure 2-5: Standard EN 504910-12-2 is positioned at the S2 interface in the M/490 Flexibility Functional Architecture between the CEM and the Resource Manager.